kubedb/docs/docs/guides/qdrant/concepts/autoscaler.md

 - `spec.storage.node.usageThreshold` — the storage usage threshold (percentage) that triggers autoscaling.
 - `spec.storage.node.scalingThreshold` — the percentage by which storage will be scaled when triggered.
 - `spec.storage.node.expansionMode` — the volume expansion mode (`Online` or `Offline`).
+- `spec.storage.node.upperBound` — the upper bound for storage size.
+- `spec.storage.node.scalingRules` — a list of scaling rule objects, each containing:
+  - `appliesUpto` — the upper limit for which this rule applies.
+  - `threshold` — the threshold for this scaling rule.

 #### spec.opsRequestOptions